samiux/samiux.github.io/dompros.md

 ## Known Issues

-- Since duckduckgo_search 7.5.0 is buggy and caused ratelimit error, you should install 7.4.4 instead.  ```pip3 install -U duckduckgo_search==7.4.4```.
-This bug has been fixed on 7.5.1 on Mar 09, 2025.
+- Since duckduckgo_search 7.5.0 is buggy and caused ratelimit error.
+UPDATE : This bug has been fixed on 7.5.1 on Mar 09, 2025.

 ## Testing Scenarios